 Heartland’s Talks program has established itself as one of the most esteemed stages for live conversations in Northern Europe.
-It is attended and followed by thousands of audiences, hundreds of journalists and has a reach far beyond the event via TV, radio, and online media.
+It is attended and followed by thousands of audiences, hundreds of journalists and has an outreach far surpassing events via TV, radio, and online media.

 Heartland’s ambition is to engage its guests in the world by creating a contemporary cultural platform, where people can gain new perspectives on the transformation and developments in the world.